Nocturna2428/Week-9-lab/README.md

 A demultiplexer is like a mail sorter — one stream of mail arrives, but the control system sends each piece to the correct mailbox/output.
 ### What other uses might these circuits have?
 (Think Shannon’s)

+- Using Shannon’s expansion, MUXes can build ANY combinational logic circuit.
+- The use can be for setting lights or randomizing.
+- Communication systems
+- CPU design / Computer architecture
+- Memory and storage routing
+- Signal encoding/decoding